diku-dk/futhark-website/blog/2026-04-22-value-oriented-programming.md

 represented as functions, we cannot efficiently check if one area is entirely contained in the other, and not construct a new closure in that case.
 But worse, we also cannot (usually) *print* the function to look at and understand its structure.
-I am a *big* fan of having a language for looking at the state of a computation, and the *ideal* language for doing so is the language that the original program was written in.
+I am a *big* fan of having a notation for looking at the state of a computation, and the *ideal* notation for doing so is the language that the original program was written in.
 I think there is great value in being able to (at least conceptually) interrupt a program at any time, point to any variable in scope, and print out its value in the same notation that you might enter into